e280/authlocal/README.md

 - "...they want to post this message"
 - "...they want to change their avatar"
 - "...they want to buy this microtransaction"
+- *Stuff like that.*

-#### Claims are secured cryptographically.
+#### Claims are secured cryptographically
 - Claims contain cryptographic proof that they stem from a user's login.
-- No attacker can spoof a claim for somebody else's identity.
+- No attacker can forge a claim for somebody else's identity.

 ### Sign a claim
 ```js